 Ceramic material is inorganic and non-metallic.
-Some elements like silicon or carbon etc these are considered as ceramics.
+Elements silicon or carbon are evaluated as ceramics.
 Ceramic materials are weak in shearing and tension, hard, strong in compression, brittle.
 This article gives information about ceramic and ceramic materials.

 Ceramic is a nonmetallic, inorganic and solid material compressing metal.
 Ceramic material that is formed by the use of heat.
 The ceramic first use of functional pottery vessel fIR storing food and water is thought to be around 9000 to 10000 BC.
 And clay bricks were also made around the same time.
 The glass materials were believed to be discovered in Egypt around 8000 BC.
-Experts estimate that it was not until 1500 BC that glass was produced independently of ceramics and fashioned into separate items.
 When we are overheating the materials it produces a good colored Glaze on the pottery.